akeneo/pim-helpcenter/content/md/first-steps/manage-multidimensional-data-in-a-table.md

 :::

 :::warning
-When exporting lots of options, please note that the export will fail if the total number of characters exceed 32,767 per cell.
+When exporting lots of options in XLSX, please note that the export will fail if the total number of characters exceed 32,767 per cell.
 :::

 ## Import/export the table values of a product